jtauber/ryland/README.md

 ## History

 I've generally found most static site generation libraries to either be far too complex for my needs or be too restricted to just blogs so, over the years, I've generated many static sites with lightweight, bespoke Python code and hosted them on GitHub pages.
 However, I've ended up repeating myself a lot so I'm now cleaning it all up and generalizing my prior work as this library.

+## Changelog

+- 0.1.0 initial release
+- 0.2.0 added the `data` function with support for JSON

 ## Example Usage